xrdocs/automation/_tutorials/wae-smart-licensing.md

 WAE Server: "198.18.134.30"
 ```

+Note: If Cisco WAE is using Cisco Smart Licensing (instead of traditional licensing), the license_check command will not return the license expiry date, but instead will return the expiration date for license authorization.
+This expiration date is usually 90 days from the previous authorization and the Smart Licensing agent will automatically send a renewal request 30 days prior to expiration.
+This expiration date does not correlate to the actual license expiry date.

+To check the license expiry date, see the license entitlement details under Cisco Smart Software Manager (CSSM) at Cisco Software Central.

+In addition, here are some additional details on the options available under WAE WebUI > Smart Licensing.

+a.
+Renew Authorization: Renews the authorization by sending renew message to the Cisco Licensing Cloud.
+Normally the authorization renewal is automatic and occurs every 30 days.
+If needed, this can be invoked to force a manual renewal.

+b.
+Renew Registration: Re-register the product instance (renews the ID certificate) by sending renew message to the Cisco Licensing Cloud.
+Normally the renew operation is automatic and occurs as specified in the previous register or renew response message.
+There may be times that application needs to trigger a renew operation.

+c.
+Reregister: The idtoken used for registration has a validity specified while generating the token in CSSM.
+Once the token expires, user will have to register using a new token using this option.

+d.
+Deregister: This option can be used by the user to deregister from Cisco CSSM.
+If licenses has been checked out, they will be returned to evaluation mode.

+e.
+Disable Smart Software Licensing: This is for disabling Smart Licensing altogether.

+Under normal circumstances, a, b & c should not be service impacting.

+When a particular license expires or auto-renew authorization does not happen, that license's status will change to either AuthorizedPeriodExpired or NotAuthorized.
+In this state, the product will only work once the licenses and authorization are renewed.
+There will also be notifications from Cisco Smart Software Manager (CSSM) on the virtual account when the license is about to expire or has expired.

+In addition, license authorization is performed automatically every 30 days.
+If authorization is successful and then the system loses access to CSSM, it should be fine for at least 30 days or until the authorization expiry date is near.

 ### Install WAE Design License

 Start WAE Design client, and select File > License > Install.
 Select **Use smart license**.
 Enable WAE Design for Smart Licensing by entering the WAE Server details and then selecting Ok.